Shukatsu (end-of-life planning): Support of local governments and businesses

 Not only is end-of-life planning practiced privately by those who are aware of their mortality with their families, relatives, friends, and acquaintances, but local governments and businesses are also increasingly providing support and advice for such preparation activities.

 Yokosuka City, Kanagawa Prefecture, offers a program, "End-of-Life Information Registration and Communication," often referred to as "My End-of-Life Registration."
 This program is designed for citizens who have few or no close relatives, and allows them to provide information about the storage location of their will and the whereabouts of their grave before their death, ensuring that their posthumous matters are handled appropriately.

 Companies engaged in the funeral service business, and trust banks are also involved in end-of-life planning as a business.
 ENDEX JAPAN, a trade fair, has been held for companies to showcase their services and products.

 Actions

 Preparations

-Ending note and will inform the family in advance on how to conduct a funeral and how to distribute properties.
+An "ending note" and will inform the family in advance on how to conduct a funeral and how to distribute properties.
 Addressing these concerns may become impossible if one becomes impaired and unable to convey one's intentions.
 It is, therefore, necessary to express one's wishes before any signs of dementia start to appear.